-I knew that tarantulas live in the desert, but last Big Trip we saw nary a one, so I obsessed more about finding a scorpion in my shoe (a tale of horror that happened to J’s grandfather) than tarantulas attacking me.
+I knew that tarantulas live in the desert, but on our first Big Trip we saw nary a one, so I obsessed more about finding a scorpion in my shoe (a tale of horror that happened to J’s grandfather) than tarantulas attacking me.
 This trip was different.
 We saw our first tarantula in Salt Lake City, hardly part of the Desert Southwest!
 We saw a couple near Flagstaff, where Bugsy stepped on an unlucky tarantula crossing our hiking trail!
 (Bugsy didn’t even notice.)
-We saw one in Organ Pipe National Monument.
+We saw one in Organ Pipe Cactus National Monument.
 We saw one in Big Bend.
 It turns out they’re not that terrifying–they saunter rather than scuttle, and the fact that they’re so big and hairy is more intriguing than frightening to my adult brain.
 We kind of liked them, so we wanted to learn more about them, and here I present to you our findings.

 Tarantulas in the US

 Tarantulas are found all over the world; in the US, they’re in the southern and southwestern states.
 Of the 800 or so species worldwide, we’ve got about 50, and they’re all generally big, brown, and hairy.
 Males have a much shorter lifespan than females, up to several years versus decades.